leaktk/docs/ARCHITECTURE.md

 * Look for changes in public Jira tickets
 * Look for public Bugzilla tickets
 * Look for changes in web pages

-### Filters

-Filters are mainly for deduping scan results over time, but any kind of filter that takes a scan result and optionally returns a scan result can be added.

-### Forwarders

-Forwarders take the final enriched message, formats it and sends it to an external source like a SIEM, sends an email, etc. These aren't expected to have any stdout.

 ### Pattern Server